vartikavr/trySubmit/object-slicing.md

 ### 2. Using references or pointers

-The above demonstrated behavior of object slicing can be avoided with the help of references or pointers also.
+The above-demonstrated behavior of object slicing can be avoided with the help of references or pointers also.
 References or pointers of any given type take the same amount of memory.
-Therefores, when references or pointers to the object are passed, no slicing of data members would be seen.
+Therefore, when references or pointers to the object are passed, no slicing of data members would be seen.
 Hence, preventing object slicing.
 Following is the example showing avoidance of object slicing using pointers.

 #### Example